Insurance Claim Glossary

 Coinsurance

-A penalty clause in commercial property policies that requires the policyholder to carry a minimum amount of insurance (usually 80-100% of the property's value).
+A penalty clause in commercial property policies that requires the policyholder to carry a minimum amount of insurance (usually 80 to 100 percent of the property's value).
 If the limit is too low, the payout for any partial loss is significantly reduced.

 D